DataMindsEye/Global-superstore-project-1/README.md

 ---

-## Skills and Concepts Demonstrated:
+## Skills and Concepts Demonstrated 📋
 ![](Power_BI_image.jpg)

 The following PowerBI features were incorporated: